KJ Abudu

 Black Earth Corpus, 2024

-Three monitors, three joysticks, local server
+Three monitors, two joysticks, local server

 Dimensions variable